 Inventions for Jim and His Dead Bird

-When I was 17 I babysat for a family that lived in a tiki themed motel hidden away behind an industrial complex in the small beach town where I lived in Florida.
+When I was 17 I babysat for a family that lived in a tiki-themed motel hidden away behind an industrial complex in the small beach town where I lived in South Florida.
 Most of my time babysitting was spent swimming in the motel’s giant circle shaped pool.
-While sitting by the pool I got to know several other families that lived at the motel, and eventually the motel manager, let’s call him Jim.
+While sitting by the pool I got to know several other families that lived at the motel, and eventually the motel manager, whose name, I think, was Jim.
 When I met Jim he was wearing a straw sun hat, a tropical print shirt, its front pocket stretched out from jamming and retrieving soft packs of cigarettes, khaki shorts, and beat up sandals.
 His skin was darkly tanned and leathery.
 His face was almost red.

-While chatting with Jim and another motel dweller, we discussed the tropical birds that lived in the parking lot trees, which led Jim to tell us about his late pet parrot, whose name I now forget.
-Jim wreaked of cheap beer and looked exhausted.
-The conversation was less mutual and more humoring a lonely old man, nearly the age of my grandfather, another sunburnt lover of cheap beer with a preference for soft pack cigarettes.
+While chatting with Jim and another motel dweller, we discussed the tropical birds that lived in the parking lot trees, which led Jim to tell us about his late pet parrot.

-Jim told us the details of his bird’s last week, funny behavior, lethargic, and feathers that kept falling out.
+Jim told us the details of his bird’s last week, her funny and lethargic behavior, and of feathers that kept falling out.
 He asked if we would like to see her.
 We said, “sure,” assuming Jim was going inside to find a picture to show us.
 Instead, Jim returned with a plastic freezer bag full of a large frozen parrot.